|These foals are hard to get close for more detailed photos when they’re very shy.|

 |They still stay close to their moms at this stage.|

 Please write if you feel you’d be interested in seeing us on other social media.
-How many respond will be influential in our decision.
+How many respondents will be influential in our decision?
 I’m assuming many of our readers may be over 40 years old, people who don’t necessarily post “selfies” on a daily basis, nor would we.
 It will be fun to hear from YOU.